College Saint-Louis de Bourdon: History

 The school was founded by the Sisters of Charity of St. Louis, a congregation created in France by Marie Louise Elizabeth de Lamoignon on May 25, 1803.
-Gradually, the congregation had branched internationally to better accomplish their goal of offering a learning experience to young girls who don´t have the condition to pay extremely high prices for quality education.
-This long journey eventually led to Haiti.

 Curriculum

 Both schools provides a curriculum rooted in Roman Catholicism and a strong sense of civic duty with daily prayer and other religious activities formally integrated as part of the learning process.
-At a very early age, students tend to be given individual projects requiring presentation in front of an audience to boost their confidence.
-In addition to following the criteria of the Haitian Department of Education, both schools offer a range of electives such as sewing, cooking, banking, arts and crafts, creative writing, engineering as well as computer sciences.
+At a very early age, students tend to be given individual projects requiring presentation in front of an audience to bot their confidence.
+In addition to following the criteria of the Haitian Department of Education, both schools offer a range of electives such as sewing, cooking, baking, arts and crafts, creative writing, engineering as well as computer sciences.

 Extracurricular activities

-The secondary school occasionally participates in basketball and volleyball championships organized by the Department of Education in Haiti.
+The secondary school occasionally participates in basketball, debates and volleyball championships organized by the Department of Education in Haiti.